AKloc/BookNotes/Nonviolent Communication.md

 **Main Takeaways**
 - Empathy is a major theme - similar feel to it that Radical Candor's "give a damn" point.
+- "Life Alienating Communication"
-- "How to Make yourself Miserable": Compare yourself to other people.
+	- Comparisons."How to Make yourself Miserable": Compare yourself to other people.
 Take a picture of yourself and compare it to celebrities.
-PRe
+Humorous, but main point is that comparisons stink.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?